-4.4 VOCABULARY ★ Chapter-7 - How to Talk about Liars & Lying (Sessions 14-17) - Pg.no 148-181 Test: 1.
-NOTORIOUS means a) Infamous b) Moral Ans: 2.
-CONSUMMATE means Ans: a) Imperfect b) Highly skilled 3.
-INCORRIGIBLE means Ans: a) Beyond reforms, b) Manageable 4.
-CONGENITAL means a) Inborn b) Contracted Ans: 5.
-CHRONIC means a) Going for a longer time b) Temporary Ans: 6.
-PATHOLOGICAL means Ans: a) Active b) Diseased 7.
-INVETERATE means a) Short-lived b) Deeply habituated Ans: 8.
-UNCONSCIONABLE means a) Lack of regret b) Careful Ans: 9.
-EGREGIOUS means a) Outstandingly bad b) Marvellous Ans: 10) GLIB means Ans: a) Harshness b)Smooth talking 4.5 WRITING Statement of Purpose:-When applying for graduate or professional programs, you may be asked to provide a "Statement of Purpose" or "Personal Statement".
+4.4 VOCABULARY

+(Chapter-7 - How to Talk about Liars & Lying (Sessions 14-17) - Pg.no 148-181

+, Test:

+1. NOTORIOUS means

+a) Infamous b) Moral Ans:

+2 2.
+CONSUMMATE means

+a) Imperfect b) Highly skilled Ans:

+- 3. INCORRIGIBLE means

+a) Beyond reforms, b) Manageable Ans:

+4 4.
+CONGENITAL means

+a) Inborn b) Contracted Ans:

+: 5.
+CHRONIC means

+a) Going for a longer time b) Temporary Ans:

+(6. PATHOLOGICAL means

+a) Active b) Diseased Ans:

+, 7.
+INVETERATE means

+a) Short-lived b) Deeply habituated Ans:

+8 8.
+UNCONSCIONABLE means

+a) Lack of regret b) Careful Ans:

+9 9.
+EGREGIOUS means

+a) Outstandingly bad b) Marvellous Ans:

+10) GLIB means

+a) Harshness b)Smooth talking Ans:

+4.5 WRITING

+Statement of Purpose:-

+When applying for graduate or professional programs, you may be asked to provide a "Statement of Purpose" or "Personal Statement".
 This statement is your opportunity to share your achievements, qualifications and goals with the admissions committee.
-Use this worksheet to help you brainstorm and reflect on your experiences that should be highlighted in your statement.
+Use this highlighted in your statement.
 1. What's special, unique, distinctive, and/or impressive about you or your life story?

-shaped you or influenced your goals) might help the committee better understand you or help set you apart from other applicants?
+2. What details of your life (personal or family challenges, history, people or events that have shaped you or influenced your goals) might help the committee better understand you or help set you apart from other applicants?
 3. When did you become interested in this field and what have you learned about it (and about yourself) that has further stimulated your interest and reinforced your conviction that you are well suited to this field?
 4. What insights have you gained?
 How have you learned about this field-through classes, readings, seminars, work or other experiences, or conversations with people already in the field?
 5. What are your academic/career goals?
 6. Are there any gaps or discrepancies in your academic record that you should explain (great grades but mediocre LSAT or GRE scores) or a distinct upward pattern of your GPA if it was only average in the beginning?
-7. Have you had to overcome any unusual obstacles or hardships (for example, economic, familial, or physical) in your life?